-Wearing of facemasks is preferred when moving through shared areas of the building.
-Wearing of facemasks in the pottery, art room, exhibition room and office may also be requested and are encouraged.
+Wearing of facemasks will be preferred when moving through shared areas of the building to protect yourselves and staff.
+Wearing of facemasks in the pottery, art room, exhibition room and office may also be preferred and are encouraged.
 We may change these rules at any time depending on the changing situation and government guidance.

 To minimize close contact between participants, please try to avoid passing on the stairwells.
 Please give priority to people coming down the stairs to reduce the risk of overcrowding in the pottery.
 Start and end times of sessions will be spaced to reduce the risk of congestion on the stairs.

 Please only use the lift if necessary.
 Capacity of the lift is restricted to one participant at a time, although two people who live in the same household may share the lift.
 If you know that you will need assistance to use the lift, please ensure that you notify a member of staff before your visit.

 A section of space on the lower ground floor can be used as a waiting area in the event of arriving early for a session.
 It can also be used as a space for eating any food brought in as this will not be allowed within the teaching spaces.
 Spaces for use within this area are designated and marked.

 Food can be eaten in the designated areas on the lower ground floor, but cannot be consumed within the pottery or teaching rooms.
 Drinks can be consumed anywhere within the building, provided they are in a resealable container, i.e. screw cap plastic water bottles, which can be kept in a bag between uses.
 Please only consume non-resealable drinks (e.g. cans) in the designated areas on the lower ground floor.
 If possible, please bring in re-useable containers, or if using disposable ones please take them away with you to minimize risk to staff in handling waste.